justiceo/Angularize-wp/README.md

     also, post service would be freed from functions it neither uses nor needs.

 - fix settings is a WpObject not collection error.
 A WpObject can contain both WpObject and WpCollection
+- ToolbarService should have a logged_in filter
+- Angularize should have an auth endpoint for /login register/ and logout/ - depends on WpObject not collection error above